 I orient my topographic map (topo) before I leave the trail head and at regular intervals during a hike.

 It is a process where I involve both map and compass.
 Of course, orienting a map can be done without a compass and done visually.
 I find using a compass takes just a tad more time and the more hands on time with the compass the better.
+Correctly orienting my map allows me to get “dialed in” to my surroundings.
+It is a process where I align the map, compass and GPS to the terrain before me.

 This orientation procedure is a great opportunity to involve young people in backcountry navigation.
 Give them a quick review of topo basics and your plan before starting out.